Draw My Loop

 Let the algorithm trace the route

-In one click, smart snapping turns your design into a route that follows real streets and paths.
+In one click, smart road snapping turns your design into a GPS route that follows real streets and paths.
 Check the elevation profile and resize if needed.
-The route is 100% runnable.
+The route is 100% runnable — no walls or rivers to cross.

 3